AathreyaG/reactai-starter/analysis.md

 - The CSV format is consistent and validated before upload.
 - User authentication and authorization are not part of the MVP.
-- The application will initially support only English language.
+- The application will initially support only the English language.
 - The application will be deployed on AWS.

 ### Areas of Uncertainty

-- **File Size Limitations**: The maximum file size for uploads is not specified.
+- **File Size Limitations**: The maximum file size for uploads is now specified as 100MB.
 - **Data Validation**: The extent of data validation required for CSV uploads.
 - **Publishing Process**: The exact mechanism for publishing to GSA marketplaces is unclear.
 - **User Roles**: Different user roles and permissions are not defined.
+This is a single-person app, so there is no need for user roles or authentication.

 ### MVP Plan